 The tantrums of Jeremy Runnells notwithstanding, what these brethren have taught is absolutely true.
 It’s college-level critical thinking 101.
 Don’t default to Wikipedia or reddit for your information.
 Don’t default to meme-think.
 Don’t default to snarky YouTube videos.
 Steven C. Harper said it best, “Googling is not a synonym for seeking.”
 Take the time and make the honest effort to acquaint yourself with “the best books” (D&C 88:118) you can find on Mormon history, scripture, and doctrine.
 (For our purposes here, “the best books” include academic journal articles, academic and popular press publications, Internet websites, multimedia, etc.) It will ultimately be much better for you intellectually and spiritually.

 The only one that seems to be throwing tantrums is Stephen Smoot.
-In this piece Smoot sets up a strawman by turning Jeremy’s comment about Hales being an amateur Historian into his claiming that he triumphantly announced “that one cannot possibly maintain faith in Joseph Smith after learning the “real” history of plural marriage.”
+In this piece Smoot sets up a strawman by turning Jeremy’s comment about Brian Hales being an amateur Historian into this bogus quote: “that one cannot possibly maintain faith in Joseph Smith after learning the “real” history of plural marriage.”

 “Runnells is correct that I am an amateur historian…” (Brian Hales, Facebook, Mormon Historians, July 17, 2014, 3:38pm).